 Believe it or not, the right plants can help you make your home more efficient while also improving your property value.
 If possible, plant shade trees near your home.
 They’ll shade the sides of your house once they grow tall enough, providing a cooler space even when the temps are high.
 Also, consider adding native flowers and plants to your garden beds since these will be better equipped to grow in your climate without you needing to water them too often.

 If you have space in your backyard, start a compost pile.
 Compost is the result of organic waste, like vegetable trimmings and fruit, kept in a pile or container that decomposes over time.
 Your fruit and vegetable waste not only becomes valuable fertilizer for your lawn or garden, but it also reduces the amount of trash you produce on a daily basis.

 Is An Energy-Efficient Home Worth It?

-Wondering whether you should bring more energy efficiency to your home?
-The answer is yes.
+Should you bring more energy efficiency to your home?
+If you can afford it, the answer is, simply, yes.

-Read on to learn why the benefits outweigh the drawbacks.
+Let’s discover why the benefits of energy efficiency outweigh the drawbacks.

 Benefits Of Having An Energy-Efficient House

 Energy efficiency boasts more benefits than just better-burning light bulbs, including:

 - Providing tax rebates (depending on your state)